coding-poetry/reddit_bots/README.md

 - **This_That**
   - Replies with a random phrase to any comment consisting of only the word "this"
   - Will result in bans if used on /r/all.
+- **Image Downloader**
+  - Download image if the link is directly to an image
+- **Youtube Auto-Link**
+  - Monitors a Youtube channel and submits links to newly posted videos
+-